Alberta Legal Name Change

 You must choose a first name and surname (plus optional middle names) that is made up from the English alphabet.
 You can’t use numbers.
 The only non-letters allowed are hyphen, apostrophe and periods.
 Only some accents can be accepted, apply for your name change to learn more.

-Your name change may be denied if it will confuse anyone, is against public interest, is to defraud anyone, or could be objectionable on other grounds.
+Your name change may be denied if it will confuse or embarass anyone, is to defraud anyone or could be offensive on other grounds.

 You must have your fingerprints taken by an approved agency as part of your application.
 You can apply for faster electronic fingerprinting with the results sent to Canadian Criminal Real Time Identification Service, or you may have manual fingerprint checks with the RCMP.
 Fingerprinting fees may be around $25.